Kyle Clinton

-Kyle Clinton (born 18 March 2004) is a Gibraltarian footballer who currently plays as a midfielder for Lincoln Red Imps and the Gibraltar national football team.
+Kyle Clinton (born 18 March 2004) is a Gibraltarian footballer who currently plays as a midfielder for FC Magpies and the Gibraltar national football team.

 Club career

 Clinton came through the ranks at Lincoln Red Imps, making his debut at the age of 16 on 2 December 2020 against Europa Point.
 In the 2024–25 season, he spent time on loan at College 1975, making his debut on 20 September 2024 against Glacis United.

+Following his release from Lincoln Red Imps, he joined FC Magpies on 1 June 2026.

 International career

 Clinton made his senior international debut for Gibraltar on 8 October 2025, against New Caledonia.